The risk that’s often overlooked

 - Do nothing but rely on physical security.
 You must be certain about your physical security and know your machine cannot be easily stolen or accessed.

 - Clear the list and stop remembering passwords.
-Don’t use your browser, or any technology, to remember passwords.
+Don’t use your browser to remember passwords.

 - Use a dedicated password vault instead.
-If you want your computer to remember passwords, it’s far better to use a reputable application like LastPass, which is designed solely for the purpose of securely storing your information.
+If you want your computer to remember passwords, it’s far better to use a reputable application designed solely for the purpose of securely storing your information.

 What I do